ArchLabs Linux Review (and tips)

 Installation

 To start, the ArchLabs ISO is a bootable live environment, so you can test it out right away.
 You’ll get a fairly minimal Openbox desktop, with a panel, conky, and some other goodies.
-Once you decide to install, because why wouldn’t you, the curses based installer will launch in a new terminal:
+Once you have other resources you use during wildfire season?

 Installer

 The installer is amazing, and way easier to use than many of the other fully graphical ones I have used.
-I am seriously impressed with how simply and easily it’ll bootstrap a system for you, with plenty of options (including LuKS and LVM) but perfectly sane defaults.
+I am at lake Tekapo, if I could ride in order to actually implement some of the professors also run extra curricular clubs after class.
 The entire install took about 5 minutes.

 First Boot